chinamike65/hugo-tuolesi/content/book5/book5en.md

 Seeing the meditation obtained by a Bodhisattva of the Taoist position is very happy, but he will give up this kind of happiness, and no matter how great the happiness is, he will not be greedy.

-Seeing the seven bodhisattva points of the Bodhisattva on the Taoist position are like the seven treasures of the wheel-turning holy king.
+Seeing the Seven Factors of Awakening of the Bodhisattva Path are like the seven treasures of the wheel-turning holy king.

-Reciting Bodhi is like a wheel treasure, which can counteract unbroken obstacles; Dharma Bodhi is like an elephant treasure, which can eliminate the discriminating mind of the enemy; diligence Bodhi is like a horse treasure, which can promote all things to be accomplished quickly; Joy ​​Bodhi is like wishful thinking.
-Treasures can fill practitioners with Dharma joy and wish fulfillment; Bodhi of lightness is like the Queen's treasure, which can make practitioners happy in body and mind; Bodhi of determination is like the treasure of the head of the household, which can make practitioners' merits and virtues at ease and wishful luck; Bodhi of equanimity is like the treasure of ministers, It can make the traveler's heart not delay, and his wishes come true.
+Mindfulness is like a wheel treasure, which can counteract unbroken obstacles; Investigation is like an elephant treasure, which can eliminate the discriminating mind of the enemy; Energy is like a horse treasure, which can promote all things to be accomplished quickly; Joy ​​is like wishful thinking.
+Treasures can fill practitioners with Dharma joy and wish fulfillment; Tranquility is like the Queen's treasure, which can make practitioners happy in body and mind; Concentration (samadhi) is like the treasure of the head of the household, which can make practitioners' merits and virtues at ease and wishful luck; Equanimity is like the treasure of ministers, It can make the traveler's heart not delay, and his wishes come true.

 6. Seeing the virtues of Bodhisattva

 When the Bodhisattva sees the Dao, he can see the Buddha.
 The Buddha's body is originally a light body of consciousness and wisdom.
 Before reaching the Dao position, the naked eye cannot see the Buddha.

-Bodhisattvas who have seen the Way and above can see the Buddha's thirty-two appearances, and the eighty follow the sambhogakayas that like solemn appearances.
+Bodhisattvas who have reached the path of Seeing and above can see the Buddha's thirty-two excellent marks, and the eighty follow the sambhogakayas that like solemn appearances.

 When the Bodhisattva sees the beginning of the path, he can fly to the Buddha's Pure Land.